Rid-lin/1cfex/README.md

 Command line parameters can be viewed by typing 1cfex.exe -h in the console

-- *-FileIn* - File to upload to the server
+- * -FileIn * - File to upload to the server
-- *-FileOut* - File to upload from the server
+- * -FileOut * - File to upload from the server
-- *-LocalPath* - Local folder from which the file will be taken for uploading to the server (by default "C: / ftpswap / LocalObmenUAT /")
+- * -LocalPath * - Local folder from which the file will be taken for uploading to the server (by default "C: / ftpswap / LocalObmenUAT /")
-- *-Login* - Login to enter the server (by default "kust")
+- * -Login * - Login to enter the server (by default "kust")
-- *-Password* - Password for entering the server
+- * -Password * - Password for entering the server
-- *-Path* - The folder from which the file will be taken from the server (by default "/ srv / 1cv8 / uat /")
+- * -Path * - The folder from which the file will be taken from the server (by default "/ srv / 1cv8 / uat /")
-- *-ServerPort* - Server and port to which you need to connect (for example 10.57.254.103:21) (default "10.57.254.103:21")
+- * -ServerPort * - Server and port to which you need to connect (for example 10.57.254.103:21) (default "10.57.254.103:21")

+The program can also be launched with the 1cfex.ini configuration file, the parameters are the same as the command line.

+Here is its content
+login_FTP =
+pass_FTP =
+path =
+local_path =
+server =
+file_in =
+file_out =